lexach91/US-accidents/README.md

     ![Number of selected accidents](assets/documentation/total-number.png)

-    - This element shows total amount of accidents on the load of the page and changing when filters on other charts are applied.
+    This element shows the total number of accidents on the page's load and changes when filters on other charts are applied.

     - Element created with DC.js library (dc.numberDisplay)